 The following figures were created to better understand the issues described in the monitoring design for this program.
-Graphs of each site by parameter for the 2016 season are included in Appendix E. In addition to gathering baseline data and monitioring for trends, we wanted to answer specific questions:
+Graphs of each site by parameter for the 2017 season are included in Appendix D. In addition to gathering baseline data and monitoring for trends, we wanted to answer specific questions:

-- Are there spatial or temporal patterns seen in the data? - What are the baseline ambient water quality conditions at these sites? - Are there any long term trends? - How is water quality different upstream and downstream of Triangle Lake? - Are the temperatures exceeding standards at the MU-15 site which was established in 2005 during the temperature TMDL? - Has restoration been effective and are trends evident in Deadwood Creek?
+- Are there spatial or temporal patterns seen in the data? - What are the baseline ambient water quality conditions at these sites? - Are there any long term trends? - How is the water quality different upstream and downstream of Triangle Lake?